brandonyongys/brandonyongys.github.io/_posts/2023-05-15-data-deidentification.md

 # Personally Identifiable Information (PII)
-According to ChatGPT, below are some of the common PII that are typically de-identified, which overlaps with the list found [here](https://www.immuta.com/blog/what-is-data-de-identification/#:~:text=There%20are%20two%20primary%20de%2Didentification%20methods%3A%20generalizing%20and%20randomizing):
+According to ChatGPT, below are some of the common PII that are typically de-identified, which overlaps with the list found [here](https://www.immuta.com/blog/what-is-data-de-identification/#:~:text=There%20are%20two%20primary%20de%2Didentification%20methods%3A%20generalizing%20and%20randomizing).
+The list is not exhaustive and it may vary depending on the context, sensitivity of the data as well as the regulatory requirements.
 <ul>
     <li>Names (including first, middle, and last names)</li>
     <li>Addresses (including street address, city, state/province, and postal code)</li>